A mesoscopic model for the rheology of dilute and semidilute solutions of wormlike micelles: Results and Discussion

-According to mean-field theory, when the mean length $\bar{L}$ is scaled by the overlap length $L^*$ and plotted as a function of $c^{\text{eff}}/c^*$, data for different sticker energies is expected to collapse on to a master plot, as expressed in~\eref{meanL}, with the exponent $\alpha$ assuming values of $0.46$ and $0.6$ in the dilute and semidilute regimes, respectively. \fref{fig9} is a plot of simulation results in terms of these variables, and the collapse of data for different sticker energies is clearly visible, with the expected values of the exponents in the two concentration regimes.
+According to mean-field theory, when the mean length $\bar{L}$ is scaled by the overlap length $L^*$ and plotted as a function of $c^{\text{eff}}/c^*$, data for different sticker energies is expected to collapse on to a master plot, as expressed in~\eref{meanL}, with the exponent $\alpha$ assuming values of $0.46$ and $0.6$ in the dilute and semidilute regimes, respectively. \fref{fig11} is a plot of simulation results in terms of these variables, where the data is plotted as $\left( \bar{L} / L^{*} \right) / \left[ ( c^{\mathrm{eff}} /c^{*} )^{0.46} \right]$ versus $c^{\mathrm{eff}} /c^{*}$ to better illustrate the crossover from the dilute to the semidilute regime.
+The collapse of data for different sticker energies is clearly visible, with the expected values of the exponents in the two concentration regimes.
+The gradual change in the effective exponent occurs in the concentration range $0.7 \lesssim c^{\mathrm{eff}}/c^* \lesssim 1$.
 The scatter in the data at low concentrations and sticker energies is because the mean length of micelles is too short to obey scaling theories.
 The collapse of data when represented in terms of scaled variables, and the scatter at low values of $c^{\text{eff}}/c^*$ and $\epsilon_{st}$, mirrors the identical observations made earlier in their Monte Carlo simulations by~\citet{Wittmer1998}.

-The overlap concentration $c^*$ and the overlap length $L^*$ have been computed as described in~\sref{sec:overlap_conc}, with the results displayed earlier in~\fref{fig6} for various values of $\epsilon_{st}$.
-The power law exponents of $0.46$ and $0.6$ for the dependence of $\bar{L}$ on $c^{\text{eff}}$, seen in~\fref{fig6}~(a), can now be understood as a validation of the prediction by mean-field theory (see~\eref{meanL}).
-The crossover from the dilute to the semidilute regime in~\fref{fig9} occurs fairly sharply at $\bar{L}/L^* = c^{\text{eff}}/c^*= 1$, indicating that the procedure for estimating $c^*$ accurately captures the demarcation of the dilute and semidilute regimes.
+The overlap concentration $c^*$ and the overlap length $L^*$ have been computed as described in~\sref{sec:overlap_conc}, with the results displayed earlier in~\fref{fig7} for various values of $\epsilon_{st}$.
+The power law exponents of $0.46$ and $0.6$ for the dependence of $\bar{L}$ on $c^{\text{eff}}$, seen in~\fref{fig7}~(a), can now be understood as a validation of the prediction by mean-field theory (see~\eref{meanL}).
 The data collapse for systems with and without rings also indicates that the presence of rings makes no difference to the static properties of linear wormlike micelles, in line with a similar observation made earlier by~\citet{Wittmer2000}.